supercoderz/supercoderz.github.io/_posts/2011-06-01-managing-changes-less-painfully.md

 </ul>
 <div>Very few places have such strict controls that you completely give up making changes and even fewer places give you the freedom that you deploy a change and then go 'oops!
 I just deployed it'.
 But they all make your life difficult.</div>
 <div>While these are all supposed to be for the good of all of us and help us make the system stable and reliable and all those goody goody things, they do become a pain when you want to implement a small change like editing a file.
 Or when the business does not see why you cannot get a change done yesterday.
 Sometimes you might be the only guy and have to juggle all these; sometimes the change manager might be in a different time zone 14 hours behind you.</div>
-<div>Writing a <a class="zem_slink" title="Application software" href="http://en.wikipedia.org/wiki/Application_software" rel="wikipedia">software application</a> is a small job than going through all these processes - or like my example at the beginning , an elaborate setup or trap - to get that change deployed.
-Worst case it might get rejected after all this and worst still is when what got rejected after all the pains is a small edit to an <a class="zem_slink" title="XML" href="http://en.wikipedia.org/wiki/XML" rel="wikipedia">XML</a> file!</div>
+<div>Writing a <a  title="Application software" href="http://en.wikipedia.org/wiki/Application_software" rel="wikipedia">software application</a> is a small job than going through all these processes - or like my example at the beginning , an elaborate setup or trap - to get that change deployed.
+Worst case it might get rejected after all this and worst still is when what got rejected after all the pains is a small edit to an <a  title="XML" href="http://en.wikipedia.org/wiki/XML" rel="wikipedia">XML</a> file!</div>
 <h3>Is there no middle ground that is less painful?</h3>
 Organizations run IT for making more money with their core business and stability is the key to making more money which in turn pays for IT - so it is unlikely that the business will one day start allowing ad-hoc changes at the whim and fancy of IT.
 What probably can be done is that we could use different scales to measure different types of changes - and cause different levels of pain in implementing them.
 This is actually tried in some organizations and works in a subset of those.